Let’s admit it. Budgeting can be an excruciating process.

 Bottom-Up Budgeting: What Is It?

-The traditional approach to management looks a lot like this: a leadership team sets specific goals, and the rest of the employees do their best to follow the plan.
+The traditional approach to corporate strategy looks a lot like this: a leadership team sets specific goals, and the rest of the employees do their best to follow the plan.
 When it comes to budgeting, a lot of companies operate that way.

 In most cases, leadership sets a specific budget they think will suffice to meet particular goals, and the rest of the employees are bound by the “rules” set by the said budget.
 This top-down budgetary system can be effective for smaller companies but will find its limits in larger corporations.